 A look upstairs

-The upstairs of the house may cause you to feel a bit dizzy due to its slanted nature but it is worth adventuring.
-There is a functioning jukebox on the ceiling which plays classic Pop tunes in addition to a kitchen/dining area and bedroom.
+The upstairs of the house may cause you to feel a bit dizzy due to its slanted nature, but it is worth adventuring.
+There is a functioning jukebox on the ceiling that plays classic pop tunes in addition to a kitchen/dining area and bedroom.

 What you need to know before visiting

-Tickets cost £6.45 per person for those aged 4 and above whilst children aged 3 and under go for free.
+Tickets cost £6.45 per person for those aged 4 and above, while children aged 3 and under go for free.
 Premium tickets are available for £13.45 and include a fast-track entry and exclusive souvenir.
-If you’re visiting as a group make sure to head to the kiosk for discounted tickets!
+If you’re visiting as a group, make sure to head to the kiosk for discounted tickets!

 Address: 42-43, Kings Road Arches, Brighton, BN1 2LN